zylx0532/pasztor.at/_posts/2019-03-19-unit-testing.md

 the object chain.
 The execute is responsible for executing the test, and the assert checks if the assumption we made holds true with our code.

-Now, *a word of warning*.
-It is easy to get carried away and write massive setup phases that construct complicated objects.
-I would advise you to treat your tests with the same respect as your production code and refactor them.
-Use methods like factories to construct more complicated objects if you have to, but more importantly, try to keep it simple.
-These are *unit*tests after all, they are supposed to test a unit, not the whole universe.
-(Integration tests are a whole other ballgame.)

 ### Functional programming

 > **Hint:** If you want, [you can read the code in full here](https://github.com/refactorzone/unit-testing-examples/blob/master/fp.py).